ashpursglove/Ashs_engineering_drawings/README.md

 - A 20GB install
 - A licence daemon running in the background
 - A yearly invoice that makes your eyes water
-- Or a EULA written by lawyers who actively despise you
+- Or a EULA written by lawyers who hate you

 ---